AGB (General Terms and Conditions)

 1. scope of application

-1. These General Terms and Conditions for the Hospitality Industry (hereinafter "AGBG 2016") govern the legal relationship between the innkeeper and the contractual partner/guest and apply to all reservations made and services provided in this relationship.
+1. These General Terms and Conditions for the Hospitality Industry (hereinafter referred to as "AGBG 2016") govern the legal relationship between the innkeeper and the contractual partner/guest and apply to all reservations made and services provided in this relationship.

 3. The services of the innkeeper regulated in more detail below are offered exclusively on the basis of these General Terms and Conditions.
-Any terms and conditions of the contracting party that deviate from or supplement these AGBG 2016 shall only be effective if they have been expressly agreed in writing.
+Terms and conditions of the contractual partner that deviate from or supplement these AGBG 2016 shall only be effective if they have been expressly agreed in writing.

-4. The AGBG 2016 do not exclude special agreements and are subsidiary to agreements made in detail.
+4. The AGBG 2016 do not exclude special agreements and are subsidiary to individual agreements.

-5. By making a reservation - by whatever means - the contracting party confirms that it has read, understood and agrees to the terms and conditions.
+5. By making a reservation - by whatever means - the contractual partner confirms that he has read and understood the terms and conditions and agrees to them.

-6. The innkeeper reserves the right to change the AGBG 2016 at any time, if this is reasonable for the contractual partner, to update it to current circumstances and to adapt it to the legal provisions.
+6. The innkeeper reserves the right to amend the AGBG 2016 at any time, if this is reasonable for the contractual partner, to update them to current circumstances and to adapt them to the statutory provisions.

 2. definitions of terms

-Providing/serving food and beverages in the innkeeper's catering business
+1. Catering - provision/serving of food and beverages in the catering business of the innkeeper

 2. Hospitality contract

-Is the contract concluded between the innkeeper and the contracting party, the main focus of which is hospitality and the content of which is subsequently regulated in more detail.
+This is the contract concluded between the innkeeper and the contractual partner, the main focus of which is catering and the content of which is subsequently regulated in more detail.

 3. Catering

-Preparation or delivery of food and beverages to a place of performance determined by the contracting party outside the catering establishment of the innkeeper.
+Preparation or delivery of food and beverages to a place of performance determined by the contractual partner outside the catering establishment of the innkeeper

 4. FAGG